thomasa88/DirectName/README.md

 * Highlighting of objects are delayed until the name is edited, if navigating with the keyboard.
 * Does not work in Direct Edit mode.

+## Reporting Issues

+Please report any issues that you find on the [Issues](https://github.com/thomasa88/DirectName/issues) page.

+For better support, please include the steps you performed and the result.
+Also include copies of any error messages.

 ## Author